 - Copy of legal notice

-- Postal receipt and acknowledgment letter of legal notice
+- Postal receipt and acknowledgement letter of legal notice

 - Copy of newspaper where legal notice is published, if any

 - Authorization letter or power of attorney if ‘Authorized Agent’ files the case

 - Costs of the case such as Court fees, lawyer’s fees etc.